Abbot Hall, LA9 5AQ

 We have £150,000 to make the park more attractive, with new paths, seats, planting and play areas.
 Tree management works have now commenced with plans for drainage and path improvements starting in early 2018.

 We have formed The Friends of Nobles Rest group which will help with the development of the master plan and also further fundraising, through grants, for projects on the park.

 If you wish to join this group please contact us at email@example.com.

 Formerly called 'Dob Freer', which is a Cumbrian dialect term for free land, this area is off Queen's Road, in the west of Kendal.

 The name Serpentine Woods comes from the layout of paths as they wind in and out of the woodland.

-The woodland contains magnificent beech trees and a nature trail.
+There are 3 miles of woodland trails through trees and shrubs growing over a bed of limestone pavement.
 There are also magnificent views of the fells and across Kendal.